 Microchipping of cats campaign

-Dear Sir, — As the UK’s largest cat charity, Cats Protection has been marking national microchipping month this June by renewing our calls for compulsory microchipping of owned cats.
+Dear Sir, — As the UK’s largest cat charity, Cats Protection has been campaigning for microchipping to become compulsory for owned cats, as it already is for dogs.

 This would greatly improve feline welfare in the UK, helping lost cats to be returned home swiftly and ensuring owners can be notified if their cat is injured or killed on the roads.